Skip to main content

 Open – Partially Addressed

 In its written agency comments, EPA agreed that the identified actions in GAO's recommendations from December 2020 can help improve the recycling system.
 On November 15, 2021, EPA released its final National Recycling Strategy.
 This strategy committed EPA to conducting a study of different policies to determine their effectiveness toward addressing the challenges facing the recycling system.
 In April 2022, EPA stated that it had initiated a study regarding the necessity and method of imposing disposal or other charges on packaging, containers, vehicles, and other manufactured goods to reflect the cost of final disposal, the value of recoverable components of the item, and any social costs associated with nonrecycling or uncontrolled disposal, as required by RCRA.
-In December 2023, EPA stated that it anticipates completing the study by June 2024.
+In August 2024, EPA stated that it anticipates releasing the study by December 31, 2024.
 We plan to follow up with EPA about this recommendation when the study is complete.
 At that time, we will determine whether EPA has attained any financial or other benefits from these actions.
 By conducting this study, EPA will address a RCRA requirement and may obtain important information to inform potential policy options.

 Environmental Protection Agency The Director of EPA's Office of Resource Conservation and Recovery should, while EPA finalizes and implements its national recycling strategy, incorporate desirable characteristics for effective national strategies, including (1) identifying the resources and investments needed, and balancing the risk reductions with costs; (2) clarifying the roles and responsibilities of participating entities; and (3) articulating how it will implement the strategy and integrate new activities into existing programs and activities.
 (Recommendation 3)